Cysharp/UniTask/README.md

 }
 ```

 > In UnityEditor profiler shows allocation of compiler generated AsyncStateMachine but it only occurs in debug(development) build.
 C# Compiler generate AsyncStateMachine as class on Debug build and as struct on Release build.
-And also currently due to IL2CPP limitation, in IL2CPP build, UniTask do boxing AsyncStateMachine when needed so sometimes exists `one` allocation.

 API References
 ---